ConfederacyOfGaia/Gaia/players-guide.md

 For as long as anyone can remember, humans, elves, and goliaths lived peacefully in the temperate lands of western Enda, and developed advanced civilizations.
 At the beginning of recorded history, a great warrior united all the human tribes between the **Sunbloom Mountains** in the east and the **Sinaran Ocean** in the west.
 The center of his empire was on **Mount Zephyra**, which sits in the middle of the land, and, for hundreds of years, his dynasty ruled the **Zephyran Empire**.
 The Zephyran Emperors ruled fairly, coorperating with the neighboring elves and goliaths and allowing their peoples to mostly govern themselves.
 They instilled in their empire a veneration for nature, the cycles of the peoples mirrored the seasons, and the Zephyrans lived close to the land.

-Then, when your parents were children, the **Great Dragons** and their armies of dragon soldiers emerged from the Sunbloom Mountains, crushing everything in their path, driving the goliaths of the eastern hills towards the sea, and completely toppling the Zephyran Empire.
+Then, when your parents were children, the **Great Dragons** and their armies of dragonborn soldiers emerged from the Sunbloom Mountains, crushing everything in their path, driving the goliaths of the eastern hills towards the sea, and completely toppling the Zephyran Empire.
 The armies of the Great Dragons conquered the great cities and decimated the complacent forces of the Zephyran Empire, and the Great Golden Dragon instituted a new regime over all of western Enda: The **Aurelian Empire**.

-The Great Golden Dragon quickly established order, stationing its dragonborn as officials and soldiers in every settlement of the former Zephyran Empire.
+The Great Golden Dragon quickly established order, stationing its dragonborn as officials, judges, soldiers, and priests in every settlement of the former Zephyran Empire.
 It mandated worship of Bahamut and veneration of Tiamat, the personfications of Order and Freedom, and erected shrines to them in every city.

 Despite its tumultuous beginning, the Aurelian Empire has been good for the peoples of the Zephyrlands.
 The Great Golden Dragon is a strict but fair ruler, allowing the peoples of the former Zephyran Empire a great deal of autonomy, as long as they follow the **Edicts of the Great Golden Dragon**.
+They still work their fields, or tend to their their herds, or sell their wares, only now they do so under the watchful eyes of the ubiquitous dragonborn soldiers.
+Troublemakers are dealt with quickly, and the areas immediately around the villages and towns are a little safer.

-In this way, the Zephyrans slowly rebuilt from the ashes of their former freedom, and coalesced around tribal lines, under the thumb of the Aurelian Empire.
-In the decades since the Great Dragons emerged, these provinces have enjoyed a cautious peace, interspersed with border skirmishes, land disputes, and the occasional goblinoid raid.
+In the decades since the Great Dragons emerged, these provinces have enjoyed a cautious peace, interspersed with border skirmishes, land disputes, and the occasional bandit raid.

+The Empire established a series of permanent trade routes, used to distribute news and goods from the heart of the Empire.
+Armored caravans make the rounds throughout the Empire, hitting every settlement at least once per week, so news and rumors are never too old.
+These caravans are heavily guarded, because in addition to carrying news and Imperial declarations, they also transport mail, collect taxes, and bring any collected precious metals back to the Great Golden Dragon itself.

 The goliaths never returned to their ruined homelands.
 Instead, they settled throughout the Empire and integrated into the flow of Zephyran life.
-The elves, always reclusive, made themselves even more scarce, retreating to their traditional homelands in the forest and tundra.
+The elves, always reclusive, made themselves even more scarce, retreating to their traditional homelands.

+> #### Edicts of the Great Golden Dragon
+>
+> 1. You are hereby Citizens of the Great Golden Dragon and of the Aurelian Empire, and it is your duty to serve them both selflessly.
+> 1. All Citizens of the Aurelian Empire are equals, in all respects, and none should receive special treatment over another without good cause.
+> 1. All Citizens of the Aurelian Empire are identifiable by their Draconic Token, which should be carried at all times.
+> 1. The dragonborn are the representatives of the Great Golden Dragon itself.
+Any harm done to them is harm done to it.
+> 1. The punshiment for disobedience is one month of incommutable hard labor for each offense.
+> 1. All Citizens of the Aurelian Empire are to worship Bahamut, he of Order, Tradition, and Family, and venerate Tiamat, she of Freedom and Individuality.
+> 1. Shrines shall be built to Bahamut and Tiamat in all parts of the Aurelian Empire where Citizens gather, and these shrines shall be places of Sanctuary for All.
+> 1. All objects of Platinum, Gold, and Silver must be freely given to the Great Golden Dragon.
+> 1. Commerce and labor shall be compensated in gilders.
+> 1. For every 10 gilders a citizen earns, 1 shall be sent to the Great Golden Dragon as tribute.
+> 1. No Citizen of the Aurelian Empire may harm, defraud, or steal from another Citizen.
+> 1. No Citizen of the Aurelian Empire may possess, display, or carry armaments of war.

+\page

+## Names, Places, and Terms

+- **Age of the Great Dragons.** The name for the current age, started 32 winters ago, began with the triumph of the Great Golden Dragon over the Zephyran Empire.
+- **Aurelian Empire.** The name of the Empire of the Great Golden Dragon.
+- **Bahamut.** The force of Order worshipped by the Great Dragons.
+- **The Confederacy of Gaia.** This nation occupies the central corridor of Enda, and is the place where the setting is centered.
+- **Corrin.** The planet that everything happens on.
+- **Edicts of the Great Golden Dragon.** The Great Golden Dragon's rules for the Aurelian Empire.
+- **Enda.** The continent that everything happens on.
+- **Esh.** A former kingdom in the Soothills, destroyed by the Great Dragons.
+The **Eshen** are all that is left of the once-great craftsman of Esh, which was nestled in the Onoklat hills.
+- **Gilder.** The currency of the empire, issued by the Great Golden Dragon.
+Typically kept strung on twine in what's called a *clamp*.
+- **Kylf.** A land of herders and ranchers, to the northeast of the Confederacy of Gaia.
+- **Lira.** One of Corrin's twin moons<!--, dedicated to Tiamat-->.
+It is known as the *Dark Moon* because it glows very faintly compared to its brighter cousin, Osis.
+Weeks are measured by Lira's 12-day orbit.
+Lira is always large, when visible.
+- **Mount Zephyra.** A large, lone mountain in the center of the Sea of Fallen Stars, in the western half of the continent.
+The Zephyran empire began here, and takes its name from this mountain (as does the name of the lands as a whole).
+There is a large castle on its flattened peak, which was once the seat of power of the Zephyran Empire and is now where the Great Golden Dragon resides.
+- **Muldr.** A great trading city on the western coast, on the Sea of Fallen Stars.
+A melting pot of the Zephyran Empire.
+The Waterdeep of Enda.
+- **Osis.** One of Corrin's twin moons<!--, dedicated to Bahamut-->.
+Osis appears shines small and bright in the sky, and is called the *Light Moon*.
+Months are measured by Osis' 28-day orbit.
+- **The Sea of Fallen Stars.** This large sea sits in the center of Enda, and was the focal point of the Zephyran Empire.
+- **Sinaran Ocean.** The ocean to the west of Enda.
+Stretches to the horizon.
+- **Sunbloom Mountains.** A great mountain range to the east, stretching the entire north/south length of the continent.
+- **Tiamat.** The force of Chaos worshipped by the Great Dragons.
+- **Vella.** A semi-nomadic herding people, hailing from the Thundersnow Tundra.
+- **Zephyran Empire.** The old empire that the Great Dragon ousted.
+No longer used, except historically.
+- **The Zephyrlands.** The name for the area covered by the former Zephyran Empire.
+Still in widespread use.

 ```
 ```

 ## Geography